CarlosPadin/My_Portfolio/README.md

 ## Common questions <a name="questions"></a>
 - The app is hosted on __Vercel__ under a free payment plan.
 This might affect the loading speed of the site
-- This is the first version of the app, still in development.
+- This is the first version of the app (v 1.0.1), still in development.

 ## Contact <a name="contact"></a>
 Carlos Padin: padin790@gmail.com